How to get an interacting conformal line defect for free theories: Yukawa Interaction on the Line

 \section{Yukawa Interaction on the Line}

 We introduce the following fermionic line defect coupled to a free scalar $\phi(x) = \phi(t, \vec x)$

 The real numbers $g$ and $h$ are coupling constants.
+Although the presence of the fermions make the action look complicated, at core we have a degenerate two-state quantum mechanical system coupled to an external bath of scalar particles.
 Our main interest is in the case $d = 4-\epsilon$, where we can expect the couplings $g$ and $h$ to be close to marginal when $\epsilon \ll 1$, and the theory to be close to conformal.
 In fact, we will see that the critical case is precisely when $\epsilon=0$ and that $g$ is exactly marginal.
 To make the defect fermionic, we assume in the decoupled limit $g=h=0$ that the $\psi$-fields satisfy the equal time anti-commutation relations $ \{ \psi(t), \bar \psi(t) \} = 1$.
-Such a model was also considered in \cite{Bashmakov:2024suh}, while similar bosonic models appeared recently in \cite{Komargodski:2025jbu}.
+Such a model was also considered in \cite{Allais:2014fqa,Bashmakov:2024suh}, while similar bosonic models appeared recently in \cite{Cuomo:2022xgw,Komargodski:2025jbu} (see also \cite{Vojta1999}).
 The exact treatment of a similar system in ref.\ \cite{Anninos:2016klf} inspired our choice of this particular model.

 0.1in

 Remarkably, this interacting field theory can be solved via the following nonlocal field redefinition,

 where the lower bound of the integral sets a scale.
 The transformation yields the following decoupled system